 For those who love mills, become a member and get together with like-minded people with a shared enthusiasm for all things mill-related.

-For those involved with mills, access support and advice on technical issues and planning applications, continued professional development via our training courses and funding for mill repairs through our Mill Repair Fund
+For those involved with mills, access advice and guidance on technical issues and planning applications, continued professional development via our training courses and funding for mill repairs through our Mill Repair Fund

-For heritage professionals, access advice and support on casework covering both general and site specific issues, development control, public inquiries and routine design and maintenance
+For heritage professionals, access advice and guidance on casework covering both general and site specific issues, development control, public inquiries and routine design and maintenance.

 The Mills Section of the SPAB dates back to 1929 when the Society launched a campaign to save Britain’s surviving windmills.
 The campaign was a direct result of the Daily Mail making a plea to save our windmills, a cause it was to champion a number of times before the outbreak of the Second World War.
 At this time, wind and water mills were disappearing from the landscape with great regularity, the result of many traditional milling businesses folding from the 1880s onwards due to the advent of roller milling, the availability of steam power and changes to agriculture and the amount of grain produced in the UK.

 The Society launched a number of campaigns to save particular windmills and in 1931, a Windmill Committee was formed, with engineer and mill enthusiast Rex Wailes as technical advisor.
 The Windmill Section of the SPAB extended its brief to include watermills in 1946.
 A Philosophy of Repair was written which enshrines the Section’s Aim and the Principles of Repair which underpin the work of the Section and the document has been regularly updated to this day.
 This Philosophy informs the vital work the Section carries out in undertaking casework – responding to listed building applications which affect mills, campaigning against plans to demolish mills, convert mills or remove mill machinery, providing advice and guidance on how mill buildings and machinery should be conserved or repaired.